stuartpb/collected-writings/README.md

 A proposal to make adding icons to an HTML page a *lot* less stupid than it is right now, by introducing rules for *actually scaling* the thing instead of demanding a thousand different rendered sizes (and maybe even going as far as letting sites specify variants to fit into different aesthetics!)

+After talking with Nolan Lawson, I've been thinking I'd rewrite this to put manifest.json at the fore instead.

 ### [CSS Plaintext Conversion](https://github.com/stuartpb/css-plaintext)

 A proposal for some new CSS properties for defining how to present / convert HTML to plaintext, as well as some DOM methods to utilize them.